TotallyInformation/node-red-contrib-uibuilder/docs/nodes/function-node.md

 ---
 title: Enhancements to the Node-RED function node
 description: |
-  Some extensions to the Node-RED function node supplied by UIBUILDER.
+  Some extensions to the Node-RED function node by the UIBUILDER package.
 created: 2024-06-14 20:53:10
-updated: 2024-06-14 20:58:57
+updated: 2024-06-29 11:01:55
 ---

 * `RED.util.uib.deepObjFind(msg._ui, matcher, cb)` - where `matcher` is a function that, if returns it true, will result in `cb(obj)` function being called.
 An example is provided in [Manipulating msg._ui](client-docs/config-driven-ui?id=manipulating-msg_ui).

+* `RED.util.uib.dp(inp, dp, int)` - returns a string representation of an input number formatted to the given number of decimal places and locale. `dp` defaults to 1 decimal place. `int` defaults to `en-GB` locale.

 * `RED.util.uib.listAllApps()` - returns a list of all of the uibuilder nodes and some details about them: